Raducanu moves into second round of Korea Open

 Uchijima, 21, who has never played a Grand Slam match and is 126th in the rankings, won four games in a row in the second set to peg Raducanu back to 5-4 before the Briton served out the victory after one hour 18 minutes.

-Wickmayer, 32, is a former world number 12 but 460th in the world rankings after she gave birth to her first child, Luana, in April 2021 and returned from maternity leave earlier this year.
+Wickmayer, 32, is a former world number 12 but is now 460th in the world rankings.
+She returned from maternity leave earlier this year after giving birth to her first child, Luana, in April 2021.